K-PaaS/application-platform-guide-eng/user_guide/portal/admin.md

 ### <a name="4.3.2"/>  4.3.2 Catalog Managing App Development Environment
 1. Retrieve Catalog App Development Environment list.
 It shows Name, Outline, Classification, Public Availability.
-One can search by the type, item, name, whether it's private or public in the search engine
+One can search by the type, item, name, whether it's private or public in the search engine.
 ![17]

 2. A page with detail appears when clicking the App Development Environment Name.
 Input datas to be modify then click ①"Save" button to complete modification.